alexandre-piedade-ramos/alexandre-piedade-ramos/README.md

 Hello, and welcome to my GitHub!

 My name is Alexandre Ramos.
-I'm a student from Lisbon, Portugal, with great passion for problem solving and technology.
+I'm a student from Lisbon, Portugal, with great enthusiasm for problem solving and technology.

     🎓 Currently in the 2nd year of Computer Science and Engineering at Instituto Superior Técnico.
-    👨‍💻 Enthusiastic about problem solving and systems design.
+    👨‍💻 Enthusiastic about problem solving and taking on challenges.

 You can reach me at alexandre.piedade.ramos@gmail.com
 ## Tools and Languages